adonisjs/v5-docs/content/guides/validator/custom-rules.md

 ```

 - The `validator.rule` method accepts the rule name as the first argument.
 - The second argument is the rule implementation.
-The function receives the field's value under validation, along with the rule options and an object representing the schema tree.
+The function receives the field's value under validation, the rule options, and an object representing the schema tree.

 In the above example, we create a `camelCase` rule that checks if the field value is the same as its camelCase version or not.
 If not, we will report an error using the [errorReporter](https://github.com/adonisjs/validator/blob/develop/src/ErrorReporter/Vanilla.ts#L39) class instance.